esl-lewis/neutronics_tool/README.md

 # neutronicstool

-This tool plots the beam current of a neutron spallation source over time.
+This tool plots the beam current of a neutron spallation.
 It takes an excel spreadsheet as input and converts the data into formats fit for the FISPACT, CINDER and FLUKA simulation packages.
+It allows a user to select dates between which to plot a graph of the accelerator beam cycle behaviour over time.

+Initial processing, date selectivity and graph plotting is performed in format_from_EXCEL.
+Each of the following components writes an input file compliant with the formatting requirements for three simulation codes which can be fairly strict.

+The goal is to enable a neutronics scientist to examine a timespan of interest and rapidly create an input file for further analysis with a modelling code.